The Death Railway is a horrific mark of World War II (WWII) of the harsh realities the Prisoners of War (POWs) and forced laborers endured.

 The Memory of War Disregarded?

-Many feel that the memory behind the Death Railway has been disregarded, along with commodified.
-Many tourists visit the bridge, unaware of its significance to WWII.
+Many feel that the memory behind the Death Railway has been disregarded and commodified.
+Many tourists visit the bridge but are unaware of its significance.

-Further proving the belief are the annual events in November.
-A sound and light show commemorates the bombing of the bridge, where the bridge “explodes” in fireworks.
-A steam train crosses the bridge, hooting into the night.
+A sound and light show “commemorates” the bombing of the bridge, where the bridge “explodes” in fireworks.
+A steam train crosses the bridge and hoots into the night.

-Additionally, many see that commodification degrades the landscape surrounding the bridge.
-Commodified for tourists at a high level, new hotels and footpaths are created throughout the areas.
-The war monuments accommodate the large number of tourists, some not as accurate as one would hope.
+Additionally, many see the commodification degrades the landscape surrounding the bridge.
+New hotels and footpaths have been created throughout the area.
+The war monuments accommodate many tourists, some not as accurate as one would hope.

 As a result, it brought damage to the bridge and the station’s integrity.
-The visual and symbolic connection between the Death Railway and WWII has changed and is destroyed.
+The visual and symbolic connection between The Death Railway and WWII changed and had been destroyed.

 The Significance of the Past

-The symbolic meaning of ”bridge’ is to start a union or connection.
-Usually, there is always a positive connotation.
+The symbolic meaning of “bridge” is to start a union or connection and is usually part of a positive connotation.

-In remembering the past, remembering the battles, we honor the bravery of those that fought.
-We honor those that fought for freedom, hearing their stories that inspire generations.
-It brings forth a mark of bravery, courage, and dedication.
-These are aspects that help individuals grow as they are.
+In remembering the past, we honor the bravery of those that fought the battles for freedom and their stories that will inspire generations.

 The past is the only dead thing that smells sweet.